-It's normal to feel many different emotions but some can be very difficult to cope with.
-Here are some things you can do to help:
+It's normal to feel upset or angry, sometimes this can be very difficult to cope with.
+Here are some things you can do to help yourself feel better:

 Don’t try to hide your feelings.
 Talk to someone you trust.

-This can be hard, especially if the person you’d like to talk to is dealing with his or her own feelings.
-You may worry that it might upset them to talk about it, or that they have too much to do.
-But they would much rather you talked to them than worried.
+This can be hard when the person you’d like to talk to, like your parents or grandparents, is also finding things hard.
+You may worry that it might upset them to talk about dementia, or that they are too busy to talk.
+But they would much rather you talked to them than be upset and worried.

-Some children find it helpful to speak to friends, or other people who are experiencing the same thing.
+Some children find it helpful to speak to friends, or other people who know about dementia.
 If you can’t think of anyone you can talk to, visit the links page for ideas about where to get help and support.

-Click on the words below to read about feelings and experiences that other children and young people have shared.
+You can read about feelings and experiences that other children and young people have shared at the bottom of this page.

 - What is dementia?